 Framed and on the wall

-If you are interested in having a portrait of your pet, do get in touch!
+If you are interested in having a portrait of your pet, or you would like to add this painting to your own art collection, do get in touch!

 PS: the lovely table easel I used is Jackson’s Table Easel.
 I use them for my workshops as well and they are great.